What happens if an electric car runs out of battery charge?

-Just like running out of fuel in a conventional car, letting your EV’s battery run flat should be avoided if possible.
-The headache it causes will be major – and could affect the long-term health of the battery.
+Just like running out of petrol or diesel in a conventional car, letting your EV’s battery run flat should be avoided if possible.
+The inconvenience it causes will be major – and it could affect the long-term health of the battery, too.

 Indeed, with an electric car, there will be no friendly good Samaritan with a can of kilowatts to pour into your tank.
 Or give you a quick jump-start.
-Your vehicle may need to be lifted onto a flat-bed trailer and towed to a charging point.
+Your vehicle may need to be lifted onto a flat-bed truck and carried to a charging point.

-You will then have another inconvenient delay before the batteries have charged sufficiently to continue your journey.
+You then face another inconvenient delay before the batteries have charged sufficiently to continue your journey.

 How likely are EVs to run out of charge?

-Frankly, the chance of being left stranded should be slim.
-The range display or battery gauge on the dashboard will give you plenty of warning, and your sat-nav, Google Maps or the Zap Map app will point you to the nearest charging point when you need it.
+Frankly, there’s little excuse for being left stranded.
+The range display or battery gauge on the car’s dashboard will give you plenty of warning, and your sat-nav, Google Maps or the Zap Map app can point you to the nearest charging point when needed.

 The majority of electric cars also have an integrated de-powering system.
 If the electronics detect you are close to running flat, the power available to drive the car will be decreased and its speed limited.
 This should give you the best possible chance of reaching a charging point.